Quarkonium in Quark-Gluon Plasma: Open Quantum System Approaches Re-examined: Summary

-Time evolution of quarkonium in the QGP is diagonalization of density matrix, during which quantum dissipation becomes essential and quarkonium may cease to be a small color dipole.
+Time evolution of quarkonium in the QGP is diagonalization process of density matrix, during which quantum dissipation becomes essential and quarkonium may cease to be a small color dipole.
 Because of the high numerical cost of simulating Lindblad equations in 3 dimensions, two simplifications, if available, are crucial.
 One must ask whether or not (i) quantum dissipation is negligible and (ii) quarkonium stays a small color dipole, during the lifetime of QGP fireballs.
-Depending on the answers, one may choose to simplify as follows: \begin{itemize} \item[] (i) Yes (ii) Yes -- Lindblad equation \eqref{eq:Lindblad_pNRQCD_QQbar_proj_recoilless} or Schr\"odinger equation with stochastic potential \eqref{eq:stochastic_potential_dipole} \item[] (i) Yes (ii) No -- Lindblad equation \eqref{eq:Lindblad_NRQCD_QQbar_recoilless} or Schr\"odinger equation with stochastic potential \eqref{eq:stochastic_potential} \item[] (i) No (ii) Yes -- Lindblad equation \eqref{eq:Lindblad_pNRQCD_QQbar_proj} \item[] (i) No (ii) No -- Lindblad equation \eqref{eq:Lindblad_NRQCD_QQbar_proj} \end{itemize} In the first two cases, stochastic evolution of 3 dimensional wave function is enough, which lowers the numerical cost dramatically.
+Depending on the answers, one may choose to simplify as follows: \begin{itemize} \item[] (i) Yes (ii) Yes -- Lindblad equation \eqref{eq:Lindblad_pNRQCD_QQbar_proj_recoilless} or Schr\"odinger equation with stochastic potential \eqref{eq:stochastic_potential_dipole} \item[] (i) Yes (ii) No -- Lindblad equation \eqref{eq:Lindblad_NRQCD_QQbar_recoilless} or Schr\"odinger equation with stochastic potential \eqref{eq:stochastic_potential} \item[] (i) No (ii) Yes -- Lindblad equation \eqref{eq:Lindblad_pNRQCD_QQbar_proj} \item[] (i) No (ii) No -- Lindblad equation \eqref{eq:Lindblad_NRQCD_QQbar_proj} \end{itemize} In the first two cases, stochastic evolution of 3-dimensional wave function is enough, which lowers the numerical cost dramatically.
 In the third case, the number of Lindblad operators is small and thus the numerical cost is lower than the fourth case.
+In the first and third cases, one can exploit the selection rules for dipole transitions and solve in the angular momentum basis (see Appendix \ref{app:Lindblad_pNRQCD_LM}) using the Quantum Jump method, which also lowers the numerical cost.
 To answer these questions, however, one needs to solve the Lindblad equation \eqref{eq:Lindblad_NRQCD_QQbar_proj} in a realistic set up for heavy-ion collisions.
 Therefore, a test calculation of the Lindblad equation \eqref{eq:Lindblad_NRQCD_QQbar_proj} even in 1 dimension to compare with the other simplified descriptions will have a very important impact on the future phenomenological applications of the open quantum system approaches, which is left for a future work.

 I am grateful to Alexander Rothkopf, Shiori Kajimoto, Takahiro Miura, and Masayuki Asakawa for collaborations, which brought me the valuable opportunity to write this review paper.
 I also thank Takahiro Miura for carefully reading the manuscript.
 Finally I would like to thank my family for patience and support during my writing.
 This work is supported by JSPS KAKENHI Grant Number JP18K13538.